Bald eagle (Photo by Bill Hubick)

-This regal bird is far from bald; it derives its name from the word "piebald," meaning patchy, in reference to the eagle's white head and dark brown body.
+This regal bird is far from bald; it derives its name from the word "piebald," meaning patchiness of two colours, in reference to the eagle's white head and tail, and dark brown body.
 Adult birds sport bright yellow legs and bills.

 Bald eagles are distributed from the west to east coast, ranging from Canada’s boreal forest to northern Mexico, covering a range of approximately 2.5 million square kilometres.
 They rely on forested areas close to lakes, rivers, marshes and coastal habitats.
 Much of Canada's bald eagle population lives in coastal British Columbia, with inland populations found in boreal forests across the country, and populations in Nova Scotia and Newfoundland.
 They also require large trees for nesting.
 In wintertime, bald eagles can be found in parts of southern Canada, along bodies of water that do not freeze.

 What is the bald eagle's conservation status?

 Bald eagle is currently not listed as an at-risk species and have healthy populations throughout most of its range, but this was not always the case.
-Forty years ago, the species faced extinction as a result of habitat lost and unintentional DDT poisoning.
+Historically, this species declined as a result of habitat loss and unintentional DDT poisoning.
 Public education, habitat conservation and regulations have all helped bald eagle populations recover.
 Today, researchers, conservation groups and citizen science programs continue to monitor these impressive birds.

 What is NCC doing to help protect the bald eagle's habitat?